rei/rei-cedar-docs/docs/patterns/notifications/README.md

 Validation Notifications used to present instructions on user errors have specific accessibility requirements.
 These include:

-##### Client-side Validation
-Client-side validation results in a better user experience and makes resolving validation errors more understandable.
-By using script languages user’s input can be validated as they type.
-This means a more responsive, visually rich validation.
-With client-side validation, form never gets submitted if validation fails.

-##### Server-side Validation
-In the server-side validation, information is being sent to the server and validated using one of server-side languages.
-If the validation fails, the response is then sent back to the client, page that contains the web form is refreshed and a feedback is shown.

 - **Must**
   - Identify each field in error
   - Providing suggestions (when known) to correct the errors